graylog-labs/graylog-plugin-splunk/README.md

 # Splunk output plugin for Graylog

-This plugin enables you to forward a stream of data from Graylog to any Splunk setup.
+This plugin enables you to selectively forward log messages from Graylog, in real time to one or more Splunk deployments.

 ![](https://github.com/Graylog2/plugin-output-splunk/blob/master/images/screenshot1.png)

 ## Use cases

-* Forward a subset of data that should be analyzed in Splunk to save Splunk license costs.
-Example: All firewall data goes into Graylog for your operations team but some data that needs analysis by a non-technical audience also goes to Splunk.
-The reduced amount of data in Splunk allows you to get a smaller Splunk license.
+* Forward a subset of data for further analysis/correlation in Splunk to reduce Splunk license costs.
+  Example: All network firewall data is forwarded into Graylog for operations and initial security analysis.
+  A subset of the data such as failed login attempts or denied connections is then sent onto Splunk for further analysis/enrichment.
+  This can potentially reduce the amount of data indexed by Splunk, resulting in improved Splunk performace - less data to mine, better quality data to search on and reduced license cost.
+  Retain all of your security logs in Graylog for compliance and archival requirements.
-* Use Graylog as a pure data router in the middle.
-Forward some data to Splunk, some to long-term archival and some to another monitoring system.
+* Use Graylog as a data router/noise filter.
+Forward 'actionable' data to Splunk, everything to a long-term archive (i.e. CSV output via the Graylog API) and anomalies/events to the primary monitoring system.

 ## Installing the plugin